 In each case study, we will share:

-• the symptoms of structure misalignment experienced by our client;
+• the symptoms of structure misalignment experienced by our client (their pain points)

 • our approach to organization design leveraging scientifically proven design principles, and;